 Here are the basic steps on how to prepare floors before tiling, but remember, this information is only intended as a guide and it’s best to get advice from the experts that’s appropriate to your particular situation.

-- Remove existing flooring (could be tiles, vinyl, carpet etc).
+- Remove existing flooring (could be tiles, vinyl, carpet etc) with a floor stripper.
 By stripping away the existing flooring, you get the benefit of seeing the condition of the subfloor and taking action to sort any issues out.
 You also get to see if there’s any water damage (particularly important in wet areas like bathrooms) so you can identify the source of the problem and fix it, instead of simply covering it up only to find you have a much larger (and more expensive!) problem on your hands in the future.